vlsergey/react-indexdb-repo/README.md

 * `stamp` -- indicates the sequence number of changes in IDBObjectStore.
 Can be used for memoization cache cleanup (I.e. pass it to memoize function as argument of memoization to reread data from IDBObjectStore on changes).
 * `transformAfterIndexDb` -- method will be called after retrivieing element from IDBObjectStore and before returning it to user code.
 It's a good place for custom deserialization (`Date` handling, for example).
 * `transformBeforeIndexDb` -- method will be called before placing element in IDBObjectStore.
 It\`s a good place for custom `object` => `string` serialization.

-## IndexedDbRepository
-An interface that `IndexedDbRepositoryImpl` implements.
-Useful for TypeScript applications because it has less type arguments (`IndexedDbRepositoryImpl` has 3, `IndexedDbRepository` only 2).

 ## connect()
 `connect` -- connects data from `IndexedDbRepository` with component props.
 Automatically updates component props whenever `IndexedDbRepository` is updated.